 There is no one right age to transition to assisted living and no matter who is making the choice or how old the senior in question may be, making the move is a difficult one.
 It can be a tough choice for any senior and their family, but it is one that many seniors need to make at one point or another.

 No matter whose choice it was, when it comes time to move to assisted living, it can be a difficult move for any senior.
-Routines change, way of life changes, friends change, everything is different in assisted living.
+Routines change, ways of life change, friends change, and everything is different in assisted living.
 Some changes are very positive and easy to adapt to and others can be more difficult.
 However, in the end no matter what age seniors are when they move to assisted living, it is important to recognize the great benefits that come with moving to one of these facilities.
 They can help keep seniors safe and healthy and help them maintain an active social life.
 Most importantly, these communities are designed with seniors' best interests in mind and are a very positive step forward as older adults enter into a new phase of their lives.

 Take the time to discuss the idea of assisted living and make sure to remember what to look for when touring an assisted living facility to ensure it is the right place.
 When you do, you can be confident your loved one will enjoy a smooth transition to life in assisted living, no matter what age they may be.